notvillers/Python-url-shorten-and-embed/README.md

 ```
 % Embed video at: doma.in/fa5b8e62-f5ab-45ee-8067-91f6bfd1e4c9
 ```

-> [!WARNING]
-> Placing files manually in the shortener's destination folder can cause problems.

 > [!NOTE]
 > If you plan to integrate it, then be aware of the premissions, because the default Apache2 configuration is not allowing you to paste to the /var/www/html without root premission.